anakin124/CSC360_Project/README.md

 ### Documentation
 The documentation offers a detailed step by step guide for how you can replicate this project exactly, consolidated into a (relatively) brief markdown file.
 This file can be found [here](/Documentation/StepbyStep.md).
 ### Network Topology
 Lastly we thought it was important to document what the network topolgy of all of these VM's along with the computer they are being hosted on looks like.
-We have the network topology diagram and explanation [here](/Documentation/NetworkTopology.md).
+We have the network topology diagram and explanation [here](/Documentation/NetworkTopology.PNG).
+Or you can view the google doc here: https://docs.google.com/document/d/16zt9p6vBz7g9Np3NtqPwjFW48Vb2PNB3P4qk81FhC4s/edit?usp=sharing